Arrest, Search and Seizure

 What is the scope of the search incident to arrest?

-• Premises: May search the area within the arrested person's immediate control
+may search the area within the arrested person's immediate control.

-• Premises: Need a search warrant or another exception to search closed or concealed areas in the room of arrest that are not within wingspan or immediate area of the arrestee
+need a search warrant or another exception to search closed or concealed areas in the room of arrest that are not within the wingspan or immediate area of the arrestee.

 What is the basis for the vehicle or mobile exception?